Webpage created: July 10, 2017

 Given that Plymouth-Dock had been inexistence since 1691, it is rather surprising to learn that the oldest educational establishment within the former Borough of Devonport as it was in 1914 was the Saint Budeaux Foundation School, which was founded in 1767.
 It was only taken within the Borough in 1898 and had previously served a small rural village.

-Plymouth-Dock in fact had to wait until 1799 for a school and then it was to educate girls rather than boys, who were meant to get their education by becoming apprenticed to one of the numerous trades undertaken within the town and the Royal Dockyard.
-It was a further ten years, 1809, before the girls of the Plymouth-Dock Royal Lancastrian School were joined by a Boys School, which naturally was in a complete separate building.
+Plymouth-Dock in fact had to wait until 1799 for the Public School for Girls and then it was to educate girls rather than boys, who were meant to get their education by becoming apprenticed to one of the numerous trades undertaken within the town and the Royal Dockyard.
+It was a further ten years, 1809, before the girls were joined by the Public School for Poor Boys.

 Worth tells us that 'The Classical and Mathematical Subscription School, long discontinued, was opened in August 1821' and that 'In 1829 the United Mathematical and Commercial, commonly called the New Schools, were established, principally by artizans in the Dockyard, and for many years worked with efficiency.
 The building is now the property of the congregation of Mount Zion, whose chapel it adjoins.'